 - 43 years of jail time was ordered by the courts for individuals in both quasi-criminal and Criminal Code cases

-New Technology, Credit Cards, Binary Options, Cryptocurrencies, and More
+New Technology, Credit Cards, Binary Options, Cryptocurrencies, & More

 The Enforcement Report also details how CSA members enhanced investor protection and regulatory compliance in Canada.
 Three areas were of particular focus this year: technology and credit card companies; binary options; and cryptocurrencies and initial coin offerings (ICOs).